ros2/design/articles/content_filtering.md

   <img src="../img/content_filter/contents_filter_overview.png" width="600">
 - Multiple ContentFilteredTopicDataReader exist and filtering is dependent on each ContentFilteredTopicDataReader's logical filtering expression and parameters.
 - Subscriber is responsible to create ContentFilteredTopic.
-- The filtering is done by means of evaluating a logical expression that involves the values f some of the data-fields in the sample.
+- The filtering is done by means of evaluating a logical expression that involves the values some of the data-fields in the sample.
 The logical expression is derived from the filter_expression and expression_parameters arguments.
 - Multiple filter_expression and expression_parameters can be supported on single ContentFilteredTopic.
   ```
   [parameter use cases]